Overcoming Noise in Entanglement Distribution: Experimental Implementation

-where $f(t)$ is a continuous function of time, corresponding to the coherence profile of the laser; $\ket{\phi^-}_{AB} =\tfrac{1}{\sqrt{2}}(\ket{H}_A\ket{H}_B-\ket{V}_A\ket{V}_B)$ is a polarisation-entangled Bell state; $\ket{\pm\ell}$ is the state of a photon carrying an OAM quantum number of $\pm\ell$ and $c_\ell$ is a complex probability amplitude, which is defined by the spatial characteristics of the crystal and pump beam. \\ In order to gain meaningful insight into noise resilience, both states must be appropriately discretised.
-In the energy-time experiment we measure the time of arrival of entangled photon pairs by discretising a time-frame of duration $F$ into bins and recording which bin a photon is detected in.
-The duration of $F$ is fixed and we divide it into an integer number of time-bin modes $d$, each corresponding to a duration $t_d$, i.e. $F/d =t_d$ (see Appendix \ref{sec:bin_frame}).
-In Pathway II, we choose a finite cut-off to the theoretically infinite sum over modes, such that the modes with OAM quantum numbers $l\in \{-D,...,D\}$ are spanning a $2D+1$ - dimensional Hilbert space.
+In order to gain meaningful insight into noise resilience, both states must be appropriately discretised.
+In the energy-time experiment, we measure the time of arrival of entangled photon pairs by discretising a time-frame of duration $F$ into bins and recording which bin a photon is detected in.
+The duration of $F$ is fixed and we divide it into an integer number of time-bin modes $d$, each corresponding to a duration $t_d$, i.e. $F/d =t_d$ (see Supplemental Material, Sec.~3 \cite{supplmat}).
+In pathway II, we choose a finite cut-off to the theoretically infinite sum over modes, such that the modes with OAM quantum numbers $l\in \{-D,...,D\}$ are spanning a $2D+1$ - dimensional Hilbert space.
 Thus, ideally, the states generated by the experiments would be close to the forms

-where $\ket{j}$ refers to a photon in a discrete time-bin state, whose duration is $t_d$ for $j\in \{1, \cdots d \}$ and $\alpha_j$ is a complex probability amplitude.
+where $\ket{j}$ refers to a photon in a discrete time-bin state whose duration is $t_d$ for $j\in \{1, \ldots d \}$ and $\alpha_j$ is a complex probability amplitude.